Android-for-Python/Android-for-Python-Users/README.md

 ## Android for Python

 [Android for Python Examples](https://github.com/Android-for-Python/INDEX-of-Examples) contains examples of some Android features as used from Python.
 These examples only run on Android.

+## KivAds
+[KivAds9](https://kivads.readthedocs.io/en/latest/index.html) is a Library that allows you to monetize your Kivy Apps using Google Admob.
+To use KivAds [minor modifications of p4a](https://github.com/Guhan-SenSam/KivAds/tree/v1.0.0#requirements) are currently required.

 ## Other Resources